Leading the way in our pursuit of excellence in philanthropy

 President & CEO

-Since March 2021, Malcolm Berry has led the team at BC Children’s Hospital Foundation as president & CEO—bringing with him a proven track record of philanthropy and leadership accomplishments in pediatric health care.
+Since March 2021, Malcolm has led the team at BC Children’s Hospital Foundation as president & CEO—bringing with him a proven track record of philanthropy and leadership accomplishments in pediatric health care, and an unwavering focus on the value of people, purpose and connection.

-An active community volunteer, Malcolm has also served in leadership roles with The Woodmark Group, a North American organization of premier children’s hospitals, and the Canadian Association of Gift Planners.
+As an active industry leader and volunteer, Malcolm is a board member of The Woodmark Group, a North American organization of premier children’s hospitals, and former board member and past chair of the Canadian Association of Gift Planners.
+He has presented and consulted in the philanthropic space across North America.

 Malcolm has a Bachelor of Science from Queen’s University, a Bachelor of Education from the University of Toronto, and a Master of Business Administration from McMaster University.
-In his personal time, Malcolm’s passions include coaching and watching hockey, wine (especially Australian varieties), theatre, music and his family.
+Malcolm is a devoted dad and husband who finds joy and renewal exploring nature’s playground—hiking, cycling and seeking adventure with their dogs, Scout and Chaos.

 Raquel de Munain, Associate Vice President, People & Culture, BC Children's Hospital FoundationRaquel de Munain

-As vice president of people and culture, Raquel de Munain is responsible for a broad range of activities, including recruitment, recognition, employee relations, onboarding and orientation, compensation and training and development.
-She also leads many innovative initiatives aimed at enhancing the culture at the Foundation—which has been named one of BC’s Top Employers for over 13 years in a row.
+As vice president of people and culture, Raquel is responsible for leading a broad range of human resource functions.
+She also leads many innovative initiatives aimed at enhancing the culture at the Foundation—which has been named one of BC’s Top Employers for over 14 years in a row.

-Prior to joining the Foundation in 2010, Raquel gained broad industry experience having worked as a human resources consultant in financial services and human resource management experience in retail and hospitality.
+Prior to joining the Foundation in 2010, Raquel gained broad industry experience having worked in human resource leadership roles in financial services, retail and hospitality.

 “A strong culture is integral to advancing our quest to transform the lives of kids and families through exceptional care—and I’m honoured to lead this work.”